techstackmedia/react-front-to-back/README.md

 To set up the project on your local machine, follow these steps:

 1. Clone the repository: `git clone https://github.com/techstackmedia/react-front-to-back`
-2. Navigate to the project directory: `cd react-front-to-back`
+2. Navigate to the project directory: `react-front-to-back`
 3. Install dependencies: `npm install` or `yarn install`
-4. Start the development server: `npm starn` or `yarn start`
+4. Start the development server: `npm start` or `yarn start`

 ## Usage

-In this section, explain how to use your project.
-Provide examples or code snippets if applicable.
+In this section, you can provide detailed instructions on how to use the project.
+Explain how to run the application, navigate through its features, and provide code snippets if applicable.
 If your project requires any specific environment variables, configurations, or setup, include that information here.

 ### Public Folder

 The `public` folder contains the single-page application (SPA) entry point, `index.html`.
 The `div` with the id `root` serves as a placeholder for our entire frontend or UI.
 You can also include any external CDN links or remove comments from `index.html` optionally.
-Additionally, the `public` folder may include other static assets such as favicon and images.
+Additionally, the `public` folder may include other static assets such as a favicon and images.

 ### Src Folder